 We offer COVID-19 PCR testing and COVID-19 antigen testing.
-Our patients can expect same day results, as long as the sample is collected before 2 PM at Durham or Cary office!
-Results for samples collected past 2 PM will result next day.
+Our patients can expect the PCR results within 36 hrs., as long as the sample is collected at Durham office before 5 PM.
 We also offer QR codes on result for travelers.

 Accurate Gold Standard

 Molecular COVID-19 tests are designed to detect an active infection with SARS-CoV-2, the coronavirus that causes COVID-19.
 The most well-known molecular test uses a laboratory method known as reverse transcription polymerase chain reaction (RT-PCR) that is often called PCR.
 PCR and molecular tests work by looking for the virus’s genetic material in your test sample, which is usually taken by swabbing your nose or throat.
 Molecular tests analyzed by a laboratory are generally considered to be the most accurate method of diagnosing COVID-19.

 This COVID-19 test may be helpful for those who:

 - Live or work in a place where people reside, meet, or gather in close proximity (this can include healthcare settings, homeless shelters, assisted living facilities, group homes, prisons, detention centers, schools, and workplaces)

 - Have been in close contact with someone who has a confirmed case of COVID-19